dcSpark/sovereign-sdk/crates/adapters/ligero/guest/rust-guest/README.md

 ### For Production

-For the actual `note_spend` circuit, we would:
+For the actual `note_spend` circuit (see `note-spend-guest/`), we:
-- Add `qp-poseidon-core` dependency
+- Use Ligetron SDK for Poseidon2 via bn254fr host functions
 - Implement proper error handling
 - Use better argument parsing
-- Possibly create FFI bindings to Ligero SDK if needed
+- Leverage Ligetron's native FFI bindings

 ## File Structure